 More women than men suffer strokes.
-In 2006, women accounted for about 60 percent of stroke deaths.
-And of the 6.4 million stroke victims who are alive today, 2.5 million are males and 3.9 million are females.
-Of every 10 deaths from stroke, six occur in women and four in men.
+According to the National Stroke Association, each year, 55,000 more women than men have strokes.
 This is because the average life expectancy for women is greater than for men, and the highest rates for stroke are in the oldest age groups.

-Stroke is often deadly: the condition killed more than 137,000 Americans in 2006, accounting for one in 17 deaths.
+Stroke is often deadly: the condition kills nearly 130,000 Americans per year, accounting for one in 20 deaths.
 Stroke ranks third after heart disease and cancer as a major cause of death in the United States.

 The most important risk factors for stroke are hypertension, heart disease, diabetes and cigarette smoking.
 Other factors that increase your risk of having a stroke include heavy alcohol consumption, high cholesterol levels, migraines (especially with aura), illicit drug use and genetic or congenital conditions (particularly vascular abnormalities).

 Atrial fibrillation, a heart rhythm disturbance that causes the small chambers of the heart to beat irregularly allowing blood clots to form, is another risk factor.
-It is particularly common in elderly people; it increases markedly in people after age 65, and it affects about 9.8 percent of women and 12.2 percent of men 65 and older.
+It is particularly common in elderly people; it increases markedly in people after age 75.
 It may also occur in younger women, particularly in association with hyperthyroidism or Graves' disease.
 However, you can have a stroke at any age.
-More than a quarter of stroke victims are under 65.
+About one-third of stroke victims are under 65.

 Stroke risks may be common in some families, particularly those in which family members have had heart attacks before age 50.
 These families have a tendency for premature atherosclerosis, or "hardening of the arteries," and may share a genetic predisposition for high blood pressure, elevated cholesterol or diabetes, all of which are risk factors for stroke.
 Of course, shared lifestyle habits of poor diet, lack of exercise and tendency to smoke or drink may also be a factor in a family history of stroke.

-African Americans are more likely to have strokes than Caucasians, but after age 55 the risk of death from stroke is the same for Caucasians as for African Americans.
+African Americans are more likely to have strokes than Caucasians.
 Researchers note that African Americans have higher rates of stroke risk factors, including high blood pressure, cigarette smoking, diabetes and sickle cell anemia.
 It is not clear whether the increased risk of stroke in minority populations is related to increased prevalence of these risk factors or to other factors.
 Hispanic Americans and Native Americans also have an increased risk of stroke, which may also relate to their higher rates of stroke risk factors, including diabetes and hypertension.